 The Charity was set up in 2013 by a member of the Renfrewshire community in response to a TV documentary about Disability Hate Crime.
 Recognised as one of the most under reported crimes in the UK, the Charity began as a community project working in partnership with Police Scotland, local young people and disability groups to raise awareness of the issues.
 The work began as a live performance highlighting the real life stories of how disabled people can suffer from prejudice and discrimination on a daily basis.
 This was delivered to over 10,000 people, including High schools, disability groups, staff groups, the police training college and the Scottish Parliament.
 A softer version, designed for primary school children was delivered to around 8,000 children in Renfrewshire.

-Since then, a hard hitting I Am Me film and training pack has been developed in 2015 to raise awareness of the impact that bullying and harassment can have on an individual, their family and the wider community.
+Recognising the need for long term sustainability, a hard hitting I Am Me film and training pack was developed in 2015 to educate about the impact that bullying and harassment can have on an individual, their family and the wider community.
 The Disability Hate Crime Training Pack 2015 and I Am Me Film can be used as a free resource by any school, group or staff base in Scotland.